inertya/spec/README.md

 around, but i'm not exactly accepting contributions right now (when its done and i get settled i will).

+if for some reason you do think this is interesting, feel free to add me on discord (`Sky9x`) and we can chat :)

 ## Markdown